 Whiplash occurs when the force of the impact causes your head and neck to move back and forth in a whip-like motion.
 This type of movement can hurt your skull, neck muscles, or spinal cord.
 Symptoms include dizziness and loss of range of motion in the neck.

 It is crucial that you seek emergency medical attention after an accident regardless of how minor your injuries may appear.
-You may also want to consult a car accident lawyer.
+You may also want to consult with our hit-and-run accident lawyers.

 If you are injured in an auto accident, you have the right to explore your legal options and pursue compensation for your damages.
 You may be entitled to recover losses such as:

 Regardless of the severity of injuries, you may be able to recover up to 100 percent of your medical bills.
 This may include a visit to the ER, surgical procedures, hospital expenses, physical therapy, or pain medication.
 The at-fault party should compensate you for all your accident-related medical expenses.

 If you spent time at home recovering from your injuries, you may have lost pay from being out of work.
 Your attorney can work with your employer to determine how much total income you lost.

 Pain and Suffering

 Pain and suffering is compensation for your physical and emotional distress.
 Recovering from injuries after a car accident is never easy.
 You may experience ongoing physical pain and emotional trauma.
 If so, your lawyer can help you estimate the value of these types of damages.

 If you have never been in an auto accident, you may not realize what your personal injury claim is worth.
 An attorney can investigate the accident, help you establish who is at fault, and help you calculate the actual value of your claim.